Excess-Risk of Distributed Stochastic Learners: Main Results

+Comparing \eqref{eq:asymptotic_weighted_centralized_result} with \eqref{eq:asymptotic_theorem_result_simple}, we observe that the diffusion strategy achieves the same performance as the weighted centralized strategy \eqref{eq:weighted_full_gradient} since we are free to let $p_k = \pi_k$.
+Conversely, it is possible to optimize $\{\pi_k\}$ in the same manner as we did in \eqref{eq:quadratic_optimization_p} to obtain that the optimal choice of $\{\pi_k\}$ would yield an excess-risk performance for the weighted centralized algorithm of:

+where $Z$ was defined earlier in \eqref{eq:Z}, which is identical to the one obtained by the diffusion strategy with the optimized $p$ found in \eqref{eq:optimized_ER}.

+The reader may also notice that it is further possible to optimize the asymptotic excess-risk curves \eqref{eq:optimized_ER} and \eqref{eq:asymptotic_weighted_full_gradient_ER} over the initial step-size $\mu$ for the diffusion and weighted centralized strategies.
+This would entail solving an optimization problem of the form:

+While this problem is generally difficult to solve in closed-form, it is evident that the solution is $\mu = 1/\lambda$ when $\lambda_m = \lambda$ for all $1\leq m\leq M$ (which is the case where the asymptotic Hessian matrix $H$ is white).
+In general, however, the optimization problem can be solved numerically to obtain the optimal rate when $H$ is known or can be estimated (such as in the case of the quadratic cost \eqref{eq:LMS}).

-\section{Comparison to Consensus Strategies}
+\subsection{Comparison to Consensus Strategies}

-In this section, we show that the diffusion strategy has several advantages over the consensus strategy \eqref{eq:consensus}, which is commonly used in machine learning applications \cite{yan,tsianos2012distributed}, while retaining the same computational complexity \cite{shine_diffusion_consensus}.
-Specifically, we will analytically show that, asymptotically, the consensus excess-risk curve is worse than the diffusion excess-risk curve.
-In addition, we will show through simulation that the overshoot during the transient phase may be significantly worse for consensus implementations.
+In this section, we use the performance results derived so far to show that the diffusion strategy \eqref{eq:A}--\eqref{eq:C2} has several advantages over the consensus strategy \eqref{eq:consensus}.
+Specifically, we will show that, asymptotically, the consensus excess-risk curve is worse than the diffusion excess-risk curve.
+In addition, we will observe through simulations that the overshoot during the transient phase may be significantly worse for consensus implementations.